sony/model_optimization/tutorials/notebooks/README.md

   - [Export Quantized Models](#pytorch-export)

 ## Introduction
-Dive into MCT with our collection of tutorials, covering a wide range of compression techniques for Keras and Pytorch models.
+Dive into the Model-Compression-Toolkit (MCT) with our collection of tutorials, covering a wide range of compression techniques for Keras and Pytorch models.
 We provide both Python scripts and interactive Jupyter notebooks for an engaging and hands-on experience.